-Senator Warner was elected to the U.S. Senate in November 2008 and reelected to a second term in November 2014.
+Senator Warner was elected to the U.S. Senate in November 2008 and reelected to a third term in November 2020.
 He serves on the Senate Finance, Banking, Budget, and Rules Committees as well as the Select Committee on Intelligence, where he is the Vice Chairman.
 During his time in the Senate, Senator Warner has established himself as a bipartisan leader who has worked with Republicans and Democrats alike to cut red tape, increase government performance and accountability, and promote private sector innovation and job creation.
 Senator Warner has been recognized as a national leader in fighting for our military men and women and veterans, and in working to find bipartisan, balanced solutions to address our country's debt and deficit.

 From 2002 to 2006, he served as Governor of Virginia.
 When he left office in 2006, Virginia was ranked as the best state for business, the best-managed state, and the best state in which to receive a public education.